 Can’t work the whole summer?

 - ALL new staff are expected to be a part of staff training.
-It is very encouraged for returning staff.
+It is strongly encouraged for returning staff.

-- Some positions may require a full season commitment.
+- Most leadership positions require a full season commitment.

 Benefits of working at Tanadoona

-- Build On Your Education: You’ll receive nearly two weeks of staff training and on-going team-building sessions.
+- Build on Your Education: You’ll receive a comprehensive staff training and on-going team-building sessions.
 In these trainings, we’ll learn about camp activities, behavior management, parent communication, how to work with youth of all ages and backgrounds, the importance of developmental assets, and proper health and safety guidelines.
 These are valuable skills you’ll use throughout your life, no matter what profession you follow.
 Check out this New York Times article and Huffington Post article to learn more about the benefits of camp (or if you need to convince your parents!).

 - Help Youth Grow Strong: Tanadoona counselors are caring individuals who love the outdoors and are dedicated to giving youth an amazing summer camp experience.
 You will help campers learn about themselves and others, learn new skills and encourage them to have fun in a safe outdoor environment.

-- Build Incredible New Relationships: You will meet the wildest, most caring, fun-loving, adorable, energetic, courageous and confident campers around!
+- Build Incredible New Relationships: You will meet the wildest, most caring, fun-loving, adorable, energetic, courageous, and confident campers around!
 They will impact your lives forever, and you will create memories that last a lifetime for you – and for them.
-You will also meet people from all over the USA and around the world.
-About half of Tanadoona’s staff will be from a country other than the USA.
-This is because we cherish diversity and want kids and staff to learn from other cultures.
-We embrace our differences!
-You will make friends for life in just one summer!
+You will also meet other incredible staff that will become lifelong friends.
+We cherish the diversity and community our staff share each summer.

 - Have Fun!
-While “camp is for the camper,” you’ll leave having had an amazing summer, meeting counselors from around the world, learning about yourself, trying new things and exploring the Twin Cities.
+While “camp is for the camper,” you’ll leave having had an amazing summer, meeting other incredible counselors, learning about yourself, trying new things, and exploring the outdoors.